 Ultrasounds in physiotherapy apply to mechanical waves which spread out in the tissue.
-Because of the physical conditions they are not visible.
+Because of the physical conditions, they are not visible.
 Everything which is not visible to the naked eye is easier to understand at a time when we deeply explore the essence of the phenomenon.

-The term ultrasounds applies to elastic waves with frequencies exceeding 16 kHz (sometimes the value of 20 kHz is assumed), which is above the upper limit of human hearing.
+The term “ultrasounds” applies to elastic waves with frequencies exceeding 16 kHz (sometimes the value of 20 kHz is assumed), which is above the upper limit of human hearing.
 The frequencies used in ultrasound therapy are typically between 800 kHz – 5 MHz.
 These waves must spread out in a particular medium such as air, liquid or solid (they cannot spread out in vacuum).
 Wave propagation velocity depends on the properties of the medium, in Chart 1 there are examples of physical data.
 The greater density and elasticity of the medium, the greater velocity.
-During the movement the energy carried by the wave is suppressed due to nonidealities medium.
-Physical measurement of this property is the absorption coefficient.
-To simplify, it can be assumed that fluids such as water or its solutions, and metals are good conductors of ultrasounds, while the soft substances such as rubber, silicone are bad ones.
+During the movement, the energy carried by the wave is suppressed due to a nonidealities medium.
+The physical measurement of this property is the absorption coefficient.
+To simplify, it can be assumed that fluids such as water or its solutions, and metals are good conductors of ultrasounds, while soft substances such as rubber, and silicone are bad ones.
 Soft tissues such as muscles and fat have indirect properties, due to the large amount of water in the cells.
 The energy carried by the wave in a medium with lossy properties is transformed into heat.
 The absorption coefficient dedicated for a particular substance depends on the frequency.
 The rule is that it grows with increasing frequency.
 Therefore, waves with lower frequencies allow for deeper medium penetration.